-At the end of this training Big Data Hadoop training in Mumbai, there will be quizzes that perfectly reflect the type of questions asked in the respective certification exams and help you score better.
+At the end of this Big Data training in Mumbai, there will be quizzes that perfectly reflect the type of questions asked in the respective certification exams and help you score better.

 Intellipaat Course Completion Certificate will be awarded upon the completion of the project work (after expert review) and upon scoring at least 60% marks in the quiz.
 Intellipaat certification is well recognized in top 80+ MNCs like Ericsson, Cisco, Cognizant, Sony, Mu Sigma, Saint-Gobain, Standard Chartered, TCS, Genpact, Hexaware, etc.

 Great teaching team, All trainers and support team were very helpful and easily reachable.
-The course content of this program covers all the topics, from basic to advanced modules.
+The training content of this program covers all the topics, from basic to advanced modules.

-Intellipaat has been serving Big Data Hadoop enthusiasts from every corner of the city.
-You can be living in any locality in Mumbai, be it Worli, Bandra, Andheri East, Powai, Navi Mumbai, Thane, Panvel, Nariman Point, Airoli, Parel, or anywhere.
+Intellipaat has been serving enthusiasts for the technology with its Big Data Hadoop Certification program from every corner of the city.
+You can be living in any locality, be it Worli, Bandra, Andheri East, Powai, Navi Mumbai, Thane, Panvel, Nariman Point, Airoli, Parel, or anywhere.
 You can have full access to our Hadoop online course sitting at home or office 24/7.

 At Intellipaat, you can enroll in either the instructor-led online training or self-paced training.
 Apart from this, Intellipaat also offers corporate training for organizations to upskill their workforce.
 All trainers at Intellipaat have 12+ years of relevant industry experience, and they have been actively working as consultants in the same domain, which has made them subject matter experts.
 Go through the sample videos to check the quality of our trainers.